whotookzakum/UnrealExporter/README.md

 ### Manual setup (recommended)
 1. Download and install .NET SDK 8.0
-2. Clone the repo, i.e. `git clone https://github.com/whotookzakum/UnrealExporter`
+2. Clone the repo including all submodules, i.e. `git clone https://github.com/whotookzakum/UnrealExporter --recursive`
-3. Configure `config.json` (see Config Options below)
+3. Configure `/configs/config.json` (see Config Options below)
-4. Open terminal and execute `dotnet run`
+4. Open terminal and execute `dotnet run --project UnrealExporter`

 If you wish to build the project as a executable binary, use the following command: